gravitational/teleport/rfd/00XY-session-locking.md

     string User;

     // Role specifies the name of an RBAC role known to the root cluster.
-    // In remote clusters, this contraint is evaluated before translating to local roles. string Role;
+    // In remote clusters, this constraint is evaluated before translating to local roles. string Role;

     // Cluster specifies the name of a leaf Teleport cluster.